Ex-UN official: Haitians must be part of solution to chaos - NewsBreak

 Ex-UN official: Haitians must be part of solution to chaos

-UNITED NATIONS (AP) — Award-winning Haitian broadcaster Michele Montas follows the chaos in her home country every day from her apartment in New York.
+Award-winning Haitian broadcaster Michele Montas follows the chaos in her home country every day from her apartment in New York .
 She has a simple answer to why peace remains elusive and violence is worsening in the country: Haitians were never part of any solution.

 Montas, who was exiled three times and served as spokesperson for the former United Nations secretary-general, said in an interview with The Associated Press that this was the main reason foreign interventions and aid efforts have largely failed, including after the devastating 2010 earthquake where lives were saved but there wasn’t help rebuilding the country.